 So this column is largely about empathy - following another beekeeper, like you, just starting out, with bright hopes and high ambitions for his beekeeping exploits.

 Keith Stiles is a native of North Carolina who travels the country working with colleges and universities implementing event scheduling software.

-When he's not on the computer and working with his clients, you will find him either in his flower gardens (usually planting more flowers), singing with the First United Methodist Church Chancel Choir and the Haywood County Community chorus (for the record he is a baritone), beekeeping (recently), or practicing and playing the organ (he is currently taking organ lessons from a classically trained exceptional organist who has become a very good friend).
+When he's not on the computer and working with his clients, you will find him either in his flower gardens, singing with the First United Methodist Church Chancel Choir and the Haywood County Community chorus, beekeeping or practicing and playing the organ.